huku-/pyxed/README.md

 For information on how to use **pyxed**, have a look at **examples/**.

-If your compiler throws a warning, if you happen to hit a bug, or if you have any comments/suggestions please let me know.
+If your compiler throws a warning, if you happen to hit a bug, or if you have any comments or suggestions please let me know.